borisbaldassari/my-ggi-board/README.md

 The goal here is, within minutes, to set up a simple environment to:
-- select the Activities you want to focus on
+- Select the Activities you want to focus on
-- describe _how_ it applies to your situation
+- Describe _how_ it applies to your situation
-- set a list of objectives for each Activity
+- Set a list of objectives for each Activity
-- track your progress via a simple web page (hosted within GitLab pages)
+- Track your progress via a simple web page (hosted within GitLab pages)
-- organise tasks with your team
+- Organise tasks with your team
-- easily share your progress
+- Easily share your progress

 # How it works